You are currently viewing Who is Settlor, Trustee and Beneficiary?

 Trustee:

 The trustee is the individual who owns the assets in the Beneficiary’s name.
-While in total possession of the ‘trust assets,’ the trustee is compelled a legal responsibility to administer the trust property in the best possible manner for the interest of the Beneficiaries.
+While in total possession of the ‘trust assets,’ the trustee is compelled to take legal responsibility to administer the trust property in the best possible manner for the interest of the Beneficiaries.
 The trustee is barred from practising or utilizing the trust asset for personal goals.

 Beneficiary:

-The Beneficiary is a third-party for whose benefit and earnings the trustee holds and controls the trust asset.
+The Beneficiary is a third party for whose benefit and earnings the trustee holds and controls the trust asset.
 The Beneficiary or Beneficiaries may be specifically identified in the ‘Trust Deed’ or a sufficiently specified group of people.
 A trust’s Settlor might likewise be identified as a Beneficiary.

 Who Is Settlor?

-• Basic Concept
+Basic Concept

 Who Should Be a Settlor?